bnb/site/_posts/2015-05-08-yoga-and-its-cronies.md

 date: 2015-05-08 15:13
 ---

-As you read this, you will propably already know, what I mean with that word.
+As you read this, you will probably already know, what I mean with that word.
 I strongly believe you also have some friends or family doing it.

 First, let's quickly get to know what Yoga even is.
 According to Wikipedia, it's a »physical, mental, and spiritual practice or discipline« which is - in our society - mostly used by people who want to focus and leave their daily stress and work-pressure behind.